kamus1/psp-uav-simulated-annealing/README.md

 # psp-uav-simulated-annealing
-Persistent Surveillance Problem with UAVs
+Persistent Surveillance Problem with UAVs using Simulated annealing